vineethkumarv/sv-wiki/Structure.md

 ## Packed Union

 The Packed Union is defined by 'union packed' keyword.
-It uses only same type elements with same size.
+It uses only same type elements like 'bit' , 'logic', 'reg'  with same size.
 This is one of the limitation of packed Union.

 ## syntax: